teaVeloper/vmr/README.md

 # vmr - **v**irtual environment **m**anage**r**

 **WORK IN PROGRESS**
-this is currently a DRAFT only, until the API design and its implementation is finished, this is a teaser of what i want, and nothing else!
+This is currently a DRAFT only, until the API design and its implementation is finished, this is a teaser of what i want, and nothing else!
 Once I am there, this Note will vanish.
 -----